GrosSacASac/DOM99/CONTRIBUTING.md

  * server side rendering
     * static
     * on the fly, streaming html
-    * html + js + css in one file ? .vue
-    * html Transpiler or research html template engine
- * streaming text editor
  * better developer tools
     * indexed error messages in the doc
     * more warnings
     * text editors plugins
  * improve plugin system to add and remove data-* directives
- * lit-html
+ * lit-html compatible API could be interesting
  * add tabindex="0" when data-function="keydown-anyname" is used on something that does not have focus by default (like div), and no tabindex is already set, body does not need it
- * make sure it integrates well with webpack, rollup, ie, "modules": false
  * make it easier to toggle attributes and class names from elements that are injected from template or from lists
  * https://github.com/bfred-it/select-dom see if that is faster to iterate on every dom element that has data-*
  * hooks for custom elements after/before create
  * hash values for smaller memory footprint comparison (trade would make it slower make it an option)
  * don't use blah blah in examples it is distracting, make more standard examples like todoMVC
- * make doc experience more streamlined
  * enable and test tree shaking possibilities.
 Would it be better to export multiple things instead of 1 big
+ * provide non singleton export
  * finish https://github.com/GrosSacASac/DOM99/community
  * add examples for async (network) data and how it looks
  * regenerate landing-page.min.css from source landing-page.css
  * use surge or gh-pages
  * docs make code not look like plain text (more syntax colors)
- * top level variable integration like displayjs
+ * top level variable integration like displayjs experiment
  * base dom99 lighter do not import everything
  * include version in comment in built files